leuel-a/basic-chatbot/README.md

 # Basic Chatbot with LangGraph

-This is my first project on how to create AI Agents with LangGraph, LangChain, and LangSmith.
+This is a very simple terminal based chatbot that uses LangGraph for communication with LLM models.